ckofroth/Multigrid/README.md

    - Tests optimality of relaxation parameter and outputs Euclidean 2-norm errors between multigrid and direct solver function in PrettyTable format and on a graph
    - Tests limits of grid size for multigrid to run and outputs runtime in PrettyTable format

-All of the functions in the code are documents in the standard format.
+All of the functions in the code are documented in the standard format.
 This was my way of starting to learn Python!